Nick6464/OrchidShelf/README.md

 The system consists of 4 independent zones each with its own pump and flood tray, all connected to a central water reservoir.
 An ESP32 controller running ESPHome manages everything through Home Assistant.
 The pumps are reversible - they run forward to fill trays and reverse to drain them back to the reservoir.

-Each zone cycles through four phases: Fill (pump pushes water to tray), Soak (water sits while plants absorb it), Drain (pump reverses to pull water back), and Wait (dry period until next cycle).
+The system uses VL6180X Time-of-Flight sensors to measure actual water depth in each tray.
+The system fills until target depth is reached (e.g., 50mm), regardless of time.
+This provides:

+- **Consistent water levels** - Same depth every cycle regardless of pump variations
+- **Automatic compensation** - Adapts to different reservoir levels and tubing resistance
+- **Safety timeouts** - Maximum fill time prevents overflow if sensor fails
+- **Precise drainage** - Monitors water level to ensure complete drain

+Each zone has independent target depths (5-150mm range), making it perfect for different plant types with varying water needs.
 A queue system ensures only one zone operates at a time, queuing any conflicting schedules and processing them in order once the active cycle completes.

 ## Why Use Flood Irrigation?